orangeguppy/PoC-ComputerVision-Models/README.md

 ![Lilypads with Monet's style](images/style_transfer_2.png)

 ## CLIP
+(code works, but still cleaning code and writing is still in progress)

 ## GAN
 GANs generate realistic images by learning to model the distribution of images in a training dataset.
 Briefly, a GAN consists of a generator which learns the data distribution of an image dataset and a